nickrenda/blog/Stat101/Topics/Unit-1/Chapter01.md

 Attendance
 ========================================================

-- Sing the attendance sheet that is being passed around
+- Sign the attendance sheet that is being passed around
 - If you are not registered or not on the list, see me after class

 Getting to know each other